why ON Semiconductor Corporation [ON] is a Good Choice for Investors After New Price Target of $62.93

 Morgan Stanley have made an estimate for ON Semiconductor Corporation shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on November 02, 2021.
 While these analysts kept the previous recommendation, Mizuho raised their target price from $49 to $60.
 The new note on the price target was released on November 02, 2021, representing the official price target for ON Semiconductor Corporation stock.
 Previously, the target price had yet another raise from $55 to $65, while KeyBanc Capital Markets kept a Overweight rating on ON stock.
 On November 02, 2021, analysts increased their price target for ON shares from 53 to 63.

-ON Semiconductor Corporation [ON] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.78.
-With this latest performance, ON shares gained by 34.17% in over the last four-week period, additionally plugging by 55.59% over the last 6 months – not to mention a rise of 109.75% in the past year of trading.
+ON Semiconductor Corporation [ON] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.75.
+With this latest performance, ON shares gained by 40.69% in over the last four-week period, additionally plugging by 65.86% over the last 6 months – not to mention a rise of 117.39% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and ON Semiconductor Corporation [ON] shares currently have an operating margin of +7.92 and a Gross Margin at +30.36.
 ON Semiconductor Corporation’s Net Margin is presently recorded at +4.46.